MrPicklePinosaur/haku/haku-design.md

 So there is no reason to have them different.

 ----
 * In first instance, I'll just emit Scheme.
 That means when I walk the AST, it is just a one-to-one conversion with the expection of the `cons` pattern matching.
+On second thought, would it not be better to emit Raku?
+Then I can either eval() it or call raku via a system call.

 * So, question 1 is, how to walk the AST.

 Something like this: